-- Click Add to add a new rule at the bottom of the list. - Configure the rule as follows:
+• Click to add a new rule at the bottom of the list.

-ICMP
+Protocol ICMP

 ICMP Subtype

 Tip: While ICMP is useful, some network administrators prefer to limit the allowed ICMP types to Echo Request only.
 This allows devices to use ICMP ping for diagnostic purposes, but no other types of ICMP traffic.